ravil-gasanov/ravil-gasanov.github.io/_posts/2023-01-06-Algorithm-Design-Notes-Chapter-2.md

 Thus to obtain an upper bound on your algorithm, you need only follow down the most computationally expensive path.

 ## Conclusion
-What I attempted here is a bite-sized crash into the most essential basics of complexity analysis.
+What I attempted here is a bite-sized introduction to algorithm complexity analysis.
 Read the respective chapter of the [original source](https://www.algorist.com/) for a much more detailed discussion.